Hiro Tonai: New Japan Pro Wrestling (2007, 2012–2013)

 Tonai briefly wrestled in New Japan Pro Wrestling as a Kaientai Dojo developmental talent.
 He made his debut at NJPW Last Of CTU on August 26, 2007, where he teamed up with Apple Miyuki, Daigoro Kashiwa, Taku Anzawa and Teppei Ishizaka in a losing effort against the five rangers of the Control Terrorism Unit (CTU) stable.
 He continued to make sporadic appearances for the company on the NEVER branch of events.
 His first appearance on one of these events took place at NJPW NEVER.9 ~ Road To The Super Junior Tournament on April 13, 2012, where he defeated Hiromu Takahashi in the first rounds.
 Two days later on April 15 he fell short to Madoka in the semifinals.

-Tonai participated on two of the NJPW Tokyo Game Show 2012s nights.
-On the first one from September 21, he teamed up with Shiori Asahi as "Little Galaxy" to defeat Ryuichi Sekine and Saburo Inematsu.
+Tonai participated in two of the NJPW Tokyo Game Show 2012s nights.
+In the first one, September 21, he teamed up with Shiori Asahi as "Little Galaxy" to defeat Ryuichi Sekine and Saburo Inematsu.
 On September 23, Tonai picked up a win over Sekine in singles competition.
 Tonai participated in the inaugural tournament of the NEVER Openweight Championship in which he fell short to Ryusuke Taguchi in the first rounds from November 15, 2012.
 Tonai made several appearances at the NJPW Road To The New Beginning 2013.
-First one took place on the first night from February 2, where he teamed up with Suzuki-gun (Minoru Suzuki and Kengo Mashimo) in a losing effort to Chaos (Kazuchika Okada, Shinsuke Nakamura and Tomohiro Ishii).
-It was revealed that Tonai was briefly recruited by Michinoku into Suzuki-gun.
-His last appearance for NJPW took place at NJPW New Japan Road #1 from February 11, 2013, where he teamed up with Suzuki-gun (Davey Boy Smith Jr., Lance Archer and Taka Michinoku) to defeat TenKoji (Hiroyoshi Tenzan and Satoshi Kojima), Captain New Japan and Tama Tonga.
+The first took place on February 2, where he teamed up with Suzuki-gun (Minoru Suzuki and Kengo Mashimo) in a losing effort to Chaos (Kazuchika Okada, Shinsuke Nakamura and Tomohiro Ishii).
+It was also revealed that Tonai was briefly recruited by Michinoku into Suzuki-gun.
+His last appearance for NJPW took place at NJPW New Japan Road #1 on February 11, 2013, where he teamed up with Suzuki-gun (Davey Boy Smith Jr., Lance Archer and Taka Michinoku) to defeat TenKoji (Hiroyoshi Tenzan and Satoshi Kojima), Captain New Japan and Tama Tonga.